grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 >
 > In this post use the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but I don't think that really does justice to the genre.
 For reference, *Vampire: the Masquerade* is described as urban horror or fantasy equally often online.

 Why has *Curseborne* brought me to this crisis?
 Well, let me first explain what *Curseborne* is.
 Onyx have lost the licence to publish *World of Darkness* material now that *Paradox* - the actual rights holders - are publishing new material.
-This leaves Onyx without an IP for their specialist genre: urban fantasy.
+This leaves Onyx without an IP for their specialist genre, urban fantasy.
 In other words, *Curseborne* is an attempt to replace *Paradox's* IP with an original setting of their own.

 Which is why *Curseborne* fills me with apprehension: it is game haunted, if you will, by *Vampire: the Masquerade*, *Mage: the Ascension* and others.
 It is, essentially, a product of pure nostalgia.
 A game written with the dubious premise "like the World of Darkness but different."
 Not that it's an unreasonable objective, but it comes from a place of practicality rather than creativity. *Curseborne* doesn't start with a need and follow through with a game.
 It starts with a game in the hope it will become a need.
 It's not cynical, but maybe it's not entirely authentic either.

 Of course, authenticity itself is subjective, and we should always be open to new games which is why I hold out hope.
 But can Onyx thread the needle here?
 Can they create something original?
 Something compelling for old WoD fans and new players.
+The comparison to the OWoD might seem unfair to Onyx but I still believe better things are possible.
+I believe that if we look at what made the OWoD work, we can create new urban settings just as good, if not better.

 Maybe, but I also have some reservations with *Onyx Path Publishing* themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
 This can lead to derivative and lengthy works filled with tedious lore that lacks much of the pathos and inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.